 Pursuant to an independent legal opinion, the Company had made a provision of Rs.
-50.63 and for the balance amount, no provision had been considered necessary.
-The Company is reasonably confident of the issue being ultimately decided in its favour.
+50.63 (March 31, 2024: Rs.
+50.63) and for the balance amount, no provision had been considered necessary.
+The Company is reasonably confident of the issue being ultimately decided in its favour for the year ended March 31, 2025 (All amounts are in Rupees Crore, except per share data and unless stated otherwise)